 St. John United Lutheran is a consolidation of 3 different congregations in the Phinney/Fremont area of Seattle:

-In 2001, St. John United was formed when St. John merged with St. Paul’s Lutheran which had been located at N. 43rd and Fremont.
+- In 2001, St. John United was formed when St. John merged with St. Paul’s Lutheran which had been located at North 43rd and Fremont.